AndreeWille/AndreeWille/README.md

 ### Hi, I'm Andree Wille 👋

-I'm a freelance senior frontend developer specialized in React, TypeScript, JavaScript, Node.js based in Hamburg, Germany.
+I'm a freelance senior frontend engineer specialized in React, TypeScript, JavaScript, Node.js based in Hamburg, Germany.
 I love building products for the web.

-Visit my [homepage](https://andree-wille.de) to learn more
+Visit my [homepage](https://www.andree-wille.de) to learn more

 <!--
 **AndreeWille/AndreeWille** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.